gyselax/gyselalibxx/docs/troubleshooting/Debugging_workflow.md

 This is a quick guide for approaching and fixing simple bugs in Gyselalib++.
 Gyselalib++ runs on both CPU and GPU, debugging works best if you first confirm whether a bug appears on CPU (where bugs are easier to diagnose) before diving into GPU-specific issues.
 Tools specific to CPU or GPU can be used to help debugging.
-The use of these tools is not described here but
+The use of these tools is not described here but some tools are recommended.
+More detailed information about their usage can be found online.

 ## CPU Debug Build